Overhead Gantry Signage Delivered for Auckland International Airport

 The successful project involved redesign, manufacture, and installation of the large multi-panel sign onto the existing five-lane gantry.
 The new sign measured over 11 metres wide and 3.3 metres high and was installed over the three central lanes designated for Drop Off, Pick Up, and Premium Parking.

 RTL worked closely with the client, installation teams and other stakeholders, reviewing the gantry structure, purlin layout, wind loading details, and bracket requirements to ensure the sign was manufactured specifically to the site.
+Due to our long-standing involvement with AIAL, like the DHC gantry signage installed last year, we were able to provide the specialist knowledge needed for a successful project.

 “Dealing with the team at RTL has been a pleasure.
 Sam and Talei made life easy for us,” said Jason Paver, Managing Director at Signcraftsmen.